 It doesn’t end at that.
 This will most likely have an impact on tech domains like artificial intelligence and machine learning and lead to widespread adoption of technologies like self-driving cars and smart homes, as well as telehealth services like remote surgery.

 8. According to Ericsson, there are around 1 billion cellular IoT connections worldwide, a good enough reason why 5G operators are increasing deployments. techrepublic.com

 With the widespread adoption of IoT, a robust 5G infrastructure will be necessary to support the networking requirements of all those devices and sensors.

-9. According to Ericsson Mobility Report released in June 2019, none of the previous generation of mobile technologies were capable of imploring and driving economic growth to the extent 5G has promised. (networkworld.com)
+9. According to the Ericsson Mobility Report released in June 2019, none of the previous generations of mobile technologies were capable of imploring and driving economic growth to the extent 5G has promised. networkworld.com

-5G will set the groundworks of the ‘Fourth Industrial Revolution’.
-It will go beyond connecting people to fully realizing the Internet of Things (IoT) and the “Fourth Industrial Revolution”.
+5G will set the groundwork for the ‘Fourth Industrial Revolution’.
+It will go beyond connecting people to fully realize the Internet of Things (IoT) and the “Fourth Industrial Revolution”.